aceade/Fiptubat/README.md

     * Panel along the bottom edge of the screen will display 2D images for up to six characters.
 Each image will contain a button to select that unit.
 Health and action points will be reported as numbers instead of bars.
     * Represent state using basic faces: be smiley faces for normal, frowning for under fire, and various states of blood spatter to indicate damage.

-## Sound effects

-Sounds will consist of character voices (confirmations, comments and chatter) and gun effects.
-The voices will be done using text-to-speech.

-Music TBD

 ## Required levels

 1. Main menu.
 This will be very bare-bones - just links to the main level or the options panel.
 2. Main level.
 This will involve a "corridor" through various buildings.
 The player's goal will be for at least one unit to reach the far end of the level (referred to henceforth as the "extraction point").
 The AI player will attempt to stop them.

 ## Third-party components used